American Airlines Baggage Fees, Allowance, & Policy (June 2023)

 The Vacationer’s Final Thoughts

-Familiarize yourself with American Airlines baggage fees and other policies before your flight.
+Familiarize yourself with American Airlines baggage fees and other policies (including how to cancel or change an American Airlines flight) before your flight.
 Different tickets and cabins have different allowances, so it is important to be aware of what your ticket allows before arriving at the airport.
 To save money, see if your American Airlines elite status or your credit cards offer free bags.

 Editorial Disclosure: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved, or otherwise endorsed by any of the entities included within the post.